canonical-websites/tutorials.ubuntu.com/tutorials/micro:bit/buttons/buttons.md

 Duration: 1:00

 You should now be able to test your code.
-Shake the micro:bit and it'll scroll a random choice from our answers list.
-Congratulations, you've made a working Fortune Teller!
+Press the A button and watch it scroll that the A button has been pressed.
+Press the B button and watch it scroll that the B button has been pressed.
+Congratulations, you've successfully used the micro:bit's buttons!

 ![screenshot](https://pbs.twimg.com/media/DI9ZGudXcAEVQEF.png)

 ### What you've learnt

-  - Learnt how to create a list
+  - Learnt how to use the micro:bit's buttons
   - Learnt how to use logical statements
   - Learnt how to use a loop
-  - Learnt how to choose a random option from a list
+  - Learnt how to scroll a message on the micro:bit

+### Challenge

+Now you know how the buttons work, can you make the micro:bit do something else on a button press?